PyCQA/flake8-pyi/README.rst

 * Y025: Always alias ``collections.abc.Set`` when importing it, so as to avoid confusion with ``builtins.set``.
 * Y026: Type aliases should be explicitly demarcated with ``typing.TypeAlias``.
+* Y027: Same as Y022.
+Unlike Y022, however, the imports disallowed with this
+  error code are required if you wish to write Python 2-compatible stubs.
+  Switch this error code off in your config file if you support Python 2.
 * Y028: Always use class-based syntax for ``typing.NamedTuple``, instead of assignment-based syntax.